abramhindle/usbscale/README.md

 that I can add your new scale to the main source code to benefit all users who may have the same scale.

+Abram Hindle has added support to read from multiple scales on each attempt.
+He's had weird interactions with other USB devices as well, especially webcams.

 License
 -------